kenigbolo/mixfit/README.md

 ## Authentication

-This demo project comes without any authentication whatsoever however if you wish to implement authentication then hoking it up to json web token will simply fix that seamlessly
+This demo project comes without any authentication whatsoever however if you wish to implement authentication then hooking it up to json web token will simply fix that seamlessly

 ## API Main Features
 * Create and Update User